tusharad/google-cloud-haskell/README.md

 ### There are two ways of authentication,

 1. Application will look for `GOOGLE_APPLICATION_CREDENTIALS` environment variable and read the JSON file path.
-2. If the env variable is not stored, it will use `print-access-token`.
-Make sure gcloud is installed and logged in for this to work.
+2. If the env variable is not set, it will use [metadata server](https://cloud.google.com/docs/authentication/rest#metadata-server)

 ## Contributions
 Contributions are welcome!
 Feel free to submit PRs or open issues for discussion.